aliceminotto/lab_journal/lab_journal_november.md

   * do the same for TEs (maybe in the same figures, add a subplot)
   * take care of color generator for DT!=5000
   * is there something strange/to be adresses at min size of effector genes? think/talk about this

+#####23/11/2015

+* launched the program for single run on run11 (random chosen) to see if it can explain the difference between the plot for single run and the one for multiple runs (it looks like so)